-- 10.2.1 This Code will be reviewed every two years unless there is a change in legislation or policy which warrants a review within that period. - 10.2.2 Any major changes will require the approval of the Council's Executive on the recommendation of the Chief Officer with overall strategic responsibility for CCTV in consultation with the Council's Executive Member for the Environment, Planning and Transport. - 10.2.3 Minor changes to this Code may be approved by the Chief Officer with overall strategic responsibility for CCTV.
+- 10.2.1 This Code will be reviewed every two years unless there is a change in legislation or policy which warrants a review within that period. - 10.2.2 Any major changes will require the approval of the Council's Executive on the recommendation of the Chief Officer with overall strategic responsibility for CCTV in consultation with the relevant Member of the Council's Executive who leads on CCTV. - 10.2.3 Minor changes to this Code may be approved by the Chief Officer with overall strategic responsibility for CCTV.